frontenddogma/web-development-glossary/manuscript/m.md

 Material Design
 : A design language, developed in 2014 by Google.
 Expanding on the “card” motifs that debuted in Google Now, Material Design uses more grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.&nbsp;[†](#w-material-design) ℹ︎&nbsp;[material.io/design](https://material.io/design/)

-Mathematical Markup Language
+Mathematical markup language
-: In general, a computer notation for representing mathematical formulae, based on mathematical notation.
+: A computer notation for representing mathematical formulae, based on mathematical notation.
 Specialized markup languages are necessary because computers normally deal with linear text and more limited character sets (although increasing support for Unicode is obsoleting very simple uses).
 A formally standardized syntax also allows a computer to interpret otherwise ambiguous content, for rendering or even evaluating.
 For computer-interpretable syntaxes, the most popular are TeX/LaTeX and MathML.&nbsp;[†](#w-mathematical-markup-language)

+Mathematical Markup Language
-: As MathML, an application of XML for describing mathematical notations and capturing both its structure and content.
+: An application of XML for describing mathematical notations and capturing both its structure and content.
 MathML aims at integrating mathematical formulae into World Wide Web pages and other documents.
 It is part of HTML and an ISO standard ISO/IEC DIS 40314 since 2015.&nbsp;[†](#w-mathml) ℹ︎&nbsp;[w3.org/Math](https://www.w3.org/Math/)

 MathML
 : → Mathematical Markup Language